Nettverksdagen/Nettverksdagen-2/README.md

 ## Mail Setup
 ### Mail setup in development environment
 https://ethereal.email can create fake credentials, and the service can show all emails that were attempted sent (without actually sending them).
 This is also mentioned in `postfix/.env.default`.
+To use the service:
+- Copy `postfix/.env.default` to `postfix/.env`
+- Replace values with credentials from our https://ethereal.email

 ### Mail setup in production environment
 If you want to be able to actually send emails: